Navigating Australian ISM Guidelines for Software Development

 • Reporting and resolving vulnerabilities

 ISM is part of a larger global movement to secure the software supply chain in the wake of several high-profile and serious attacks, including the SolarWinds attack in 2020 and the Log4Shell vulnerability in 2021.
-The United Kingdom, the European Union, and the United States all have unique requirements when it comes to cybersecurity mitigation, and you can learn more about global initiatives at Sonatype's Regulation and Compliance Resource Center.
+The United Kingdom, the European Union, and the United States all have unique requirements in cybersecurity mitigation, and you can learn more about global initiatives at Sonatype's Regulation and Compliance Resource Center.

-Organizations are not yet required by law to comply with ISM, but it provides very effective and practical guidance for companies to observe in order to be confident that they aren't in violation of existing legislation and defend against constant threats.
+Organizations are not yet required by law to comply with ISM, but it provides effective and practical guidance for companies to observe to be confident that they aren't in violation of existing legislation and defend against constant threats.

-In order to help Australians make sense of the ISM's various controls and how they can be applied, we've developed an ISM User's Guide to Compliance.
-This document outlines each of the control's detailed in the Guidelines for Software Development and how Sonatype capabilities can help navigate their implementation.
+To help Australians understand the various controls and how they can be applied, we've developed an ISM User's Guide to Compliance.
+This document outlines each of the controls detailed in the Guidelines for Software Development and how Sonatype capabilities can help navigate their implementation.

 Editor's note: Kenneth Jeffery served as co-author in creating this blog post.